-At Florida Keys Community College, going to college is about more than just going to classes.
+At The College of the Florida Keys, going to college is about more than just going to classes.
 That’s why we encourage student and faculty participation in extracurricular activities and organizations.

-The following clubs are currently registered and chartered at FKCC and are open for membership by any FKCC student who has enrolled in at least two courses during the academic year.
+The following clubs are currently registered and chartered at CFK and are open for membership by any CFK student who has enrolled in at least two courses during the academic year.

-Aquaculture Club: Our club is part of the Marine Aquarium Societies of North America as well as a World Aquaculture Society – United States Aquaculture Society Chapter Student Sub-Unit.
-Our purpose is to further outreach, bringing the benefits, activities, and news of these Societies to our students; to provide increased opportunity for student involvement in the Societies’ activities; and to provide increased opportunity for students to organize and participate in activities that relate to aquaculture on a local scale.
+Aquaculture Club: Our club is a member of the Marine Aquarium Societies of North America (MASNA).
+Our purpose is to further outreach, bringing the benefits, activities, and news of the Societies to our students; to provide increased opportunity for student involvement; and to provide increased opportunity for students to organize and participate in activities that encourage the ethical growth of the marine aquarium hobby and support captive breeding/propagation efforts.

-Bone Island Athletic Club: This club serves as a support club to aid fundraising, recruiting volunteers for events, coordinating activities for swim programs, and any other activities held at the FKCC Pool.
+Bone Island Athletic Club: This club serves as a support club to aid fundraising, recruiting volunteers for events, coordinating activities for swim programs, and any other activities held at the CFK Pool.

 Club Advisor: Lori Bosco (305)809-3562 firstname.lastname@example.org

-Book Club: The Book Clubs purpose is to expand members’ personal literary experiences, to provide an open forum for exchange of ideas and opinions, and to strengthen and inspire the Florida Keys Community College.
+Book Club: The Book Clubs purpose is to expand members’ personal literary experiences, to provide an open forum for exchange of ideas and opinions, and to strengthen and inspire the The College of the Florida Keys.

 Club Advisor: Dr. Bill Irwin email@example.com

-Fellowship of Christian Students on Campus (FCSC) : The Florida Keys Community College Chapter of FCSC is a part of the movement of around 28,000 college students with the mission to reconcile students to Christ: transforming the university, the marketplace, and the world
+Fellowship of Christian Students on Campus (FCSC) : The College of the Florida Keys Chapter of FCSC is a part of the movement of around 28,000 college students with the mission to reconcile students to Christ: transforming the university, the marketplace, and the world

 Club Advisor: Charles Goulding firstname.lastname@example.org